Revolutionizing Industry with Autonomous Operations Excellence

 Ethical Concerns

-Decisions made by autonomous systems can have ethical implications.
-In healthcare, for example, who is responsible if an AI misdiagnoses a patient?
-Policies and regulations need to evolve alongside the technology.
+Decisions made by autonomous systems can get ethically tricky.
+In healthcare, for example, who’s responsible if an AI misdiagnoses a patient?
+The developer?
+The hospital?
+The algorithm itself?
+Policies and regulations need to evolve alongside the technology, and honestly, they’re lagging behind right now.

 Economic Impact